 The next move was to increase the number of competitors and for the judges to decide upon six finalists each of whom would play a second tune.
 The finalists would still be judged on both tunes.
 This also worked reasonably well; but the numbers continued to grow until there was an unacceptably large list of reserves, most of whom would not be able to play.
 A further change in the scheme of things therefore had to be devised.
 From 2011 all entrants were divided into two heats, so that all who entered could play.
 A final, of four from each heat, decided upon by the judges, would then play a second tune in the final, before the judges of both heats, and the prize-winners chosen from that final.

 It is certainly true that the standard of piobaireachd playing in the MacGregor competition has improved over the years.
 On more than one occasion the judges have expressed the opinion that the finalists, and particularly the first prize winner, would not have been out of place in the Gold Medal competition.
 It is certainly the case that in the last twenty years, at least, there have only been two really poor performances.
-And on a more positive note, one year, when a 17 or 18-year-old finalist played The Lament for Donald Duaghal MacKay, Andrew Wright, the senior judge that year, said that he had never heard that tune better played.
+And on a more positive note, one year, when a 17 or 18-year-old finalist played The Lament for Donald Duaghal MacKay,

 In 2012 the then Principal of the College of Piping suggest they offer a trophy for the first prize winner.
 This was gratefully accepted by the Society, and in that year and thereafter a very handsome silver salver has been presented to the winner.